Fantasy cartography: Pedagogical or simulative

 Fantasy maps can be used as cartographic aids to teach or simulate situations.
-In The Cold War, a U.S Army cryptologist Lambros.
-D Callimahos developed a training exercise war game for code-breakers simulating the invasion of Cuba.
+In the Cold War, a U.S Army cryptologist Lambros D. Callimahos developed a training exercise war game for code-breakers simulating the invasion of Cuba.
 In this program the fantasy 'Republic of Zendia' was created with its northern and central province 'Loreno' mapped as cartographic references used in these exercises.
 These fantasy maps have now been declassified and released to the public domain by the U.S. Military.

 Media and applications

 Although popularized in novels, fantasy maps are now created and presented across various media such as television shows, movies, video games, and websites.

 Prevalence, features and characteristics

-In Stefan Ekman's 2013 book, Here Be Dragons: Exploring Fantasy Maps and Settings he published the results of a survey he made of two-hundred fantasy books.
+In his book Here Be Dragons: Exploring Fantasy Maps and Settings (2013), Stefan Ekman published the results of a survey he made of two-hundred fantasy books.
 This survey sought to answer common questions about the prevalence, features, and characteristics of fantasy cartography within the genre.
 Here are some of those findings.

 Of the 200 surveyed books, 67 (34%) contained at least one map.
 Of these, 49 (73.1%) books had one map, 15 (22.4%) had two, and 3 (4.5%) had more than two maps.

 In a survey of the 92 fantasy maps within the 67 fantasy books, the main subject matter or content of the maps were of: a primary world – 13 (14.1%); a secondary world – 72 (78.3%); an imaginary city – 5 (5.4%); one or more buildings – 2 (2.2%).

 The same survey showed that maps were orientated differently.
-74 of 92 (80.4%) were orientated north, 9 (9.8%) were orientated northeast to northwest, 9 (9.8%) did not specify an cardinal orientation.
+74 of 92 (80.4%) were orientated north, 9 (9.8%) were orientated northeast to northwest, 9 (9.8%) did not specify a cardinal orientation.
 Of the 92 maps 63 (68.5%) included a compass rose as a feature.